Boeing/config-file-validator/CONTRIBUTING.md

 ## Report bugs using GitHub's [issues](https://github.com/boeing/config-file-validator/issues)
 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Boeing/config-file-validator/issues/new);

+## Functional Testing
+Until we can automate the functional testing, you must run through the [functional testing](./functional_test.md) procedures before submitting your PR for review.